mohd-adeeb011/SenseGrass-AgriGPT/README.md

 # SenseGrass - AgriGPT
-SenseGrass - AgriGPT is an agricultural chatbot powered by ChatGPT and integrated with external APIs for real-time weather and soil information.
+SenseGrass - AgriGPT is an agricultural chatbot using OpenAI API and integrated with external APIs for real-time weather and soil information.
 This chatbot aims to assist farmers and agriculture enthusiasts in making informed decisions about farming practices, crop management, and more.

 ## Features
 - Natural Language Interaction: Interact with the chatbot using natural language queries and receive informative responses.